vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 # Try to init private submodules, but don't fail if they are inaccessible
-echo "Attempting to initialize private submodules (if you have access)..." if ! git submodule update --init kvm-agent saas-backend saas-frontend infra 2>/dev/null; then echo "Warning: Some private submodules could not be initialized.
+echo "Attempting to initialize private submodules (if you have access)..." if ! git submodule update --init management-server saas-backend saas-frontend infra 2>/dev/null; then echo "Warning: Some private submodules could not be initialized.
 This is expected if you are an external contributor." fi